syncfusion-content/maui-docs/MAUI/ImageEditor/serialization.md

 ## Serialization

-The `Serialize` method is used to serialize the current edits of shapes.
+The `Serialize` method is used to serialize the current edits of annotations.
 It allows you to store the `SfImageEditor` annotations to the stream by passing the stream as a parameter to the `Serialize` method.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}